AVSimulation/SCANeR-Samples-Pack/README.md

 ### 2.2.
 Start working

 You can perform the modifications on your local copy of the Samples Pack.

-Commit changes on your working branch as often as necessary.

 * Check the list of modified files
 ```